 This year a text based approach to teaching Literacy has been implemented across the school, following successful trialling last year.
 Following this structure, a novel is used as a basis for all Literacy work.
 Each novel in Key Stage Two lasts for half a term and reading and writing outcomes are developed from it.
 The same principle applies in Key Stage One although the books are not used for as long.
 Grammar is taught in context, using the book as a stimulus and to provide examples.
 In Foundation Stage and Key Stage One phonics is taught daily and phonics intervention sessions are run to accelerate progress.
 These interventions continue into Key Stage Two if there is still need.
 Guided Reading is taught daily in Key Stages One and Two, using Bug Club to support delivery and provide children with home learning opportunities.
 In Key Stage Two spelling is taught for a short session each day using Read, Write Inc Spelling.

 We provide 2 sessions of PE per week to fulfil the requirements of the National Curriculum.
 Each class is taught games, dance and gymnastics.
 Key Stage Two are also taught athletics.
 Swimming is taught in Year 5.
 Presently teachers are working alongside Sports (UK) to develop their skills in planning and delivering the subject.
 A yearly multi-skills sports day allows children to enjoy sharing their skills with parents.
 We have a healthy living week each year to support the development of PE.

 RE is taught according to the Bradford Locally Agreed Syllabus.
 This allows children to learn about the six major world religions through different topics such as special books and places of worship; developing understanding of and respect for local faith communities.

 The language taught at Denholme Primary School is Spanish.
-This is taught discreetly in Key Stage Two and in Key Stage One informal activities are used to introduce children to the language
+This is taught discreetly in Key Stage Two and in Key Stage One informal activities are used to introduce children to the language.